HolyBlackCat/LD50-flameline/README.md

 ### imp-re engine

-It's a relatively simple C++ engine for personal purposes.
+A relatively simple game engine written for personal purposes.

 Libraries used: